jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 ## How are these calendars generated?

-Nothing fancy. the original printed calendars are human translated into a repeated calendar occurrence events, with the exception of changed collection days which are then one-off instances.
-I use Google Calendar to create them and then download the public .ics calendar file to this repostiory.
-The data **shouldn't** change, given the documents are printed and set for the year, but there's perhaps a small chance.
+The original printed calendars are human translated into a repeated calendar occurrence events, with the exception of changed collection days which are then one-off instances.
+Each calendar is exported in the iCal format and hosted in this repository.
+The data **shouldn't** change, given each calendar is created for the year.

 ## Disclaimer